 La Colaborativa’s Entrepreneurship Internship is designed for individuals who demonstrate interest in gaining hands-on experience starting, running, and scaling their own company.
 Entrepreneurship interns not only gain core business skills but also implement what they have learned through creating real companies within the Chelsea community and beyond.
-The Spring interns of 2021 have created the Chelsea Youth Property Services organization, a youth led car-washing company of over 30 members.
-The Fall interns are in the process of launching their companies: Emotions Apparel, The Little Black Dog Accessories, Lash Empire, and A.I.
-Graphics.
+Previous interns have created car-washing companies, clothing companies, jewelry companies, and graphic design companies.

 Youth Organizing RIOT Squad